kkostyan/is31fl3733/README.md

 # IS31FL3733 C library #

+This library support Pulse Width Mode (PWM) and Auto Breath Mode (ABM) for IS31FL3733.
+To use device in PWM mode, include `is31fl3733.h` file to your project.
+To use device in ABM mode, include `is31fl3733_abm.h` file to your project.

+## Common steps ##

-To work with library you need to declare an instance of IS31FL3733:
+To work with library in any of this modes you need to declare an instance of IS31FL3733:

-    #include "is31fl3733.h"
     IS31FL3733 is31fl3733_0;

 Multiple instances with different I2C addresses on same or different I2C buses can be declared.